harness/developer-hub/docs/service-reliability-management/monitored-service/monitored-service-metric-threshold.md

 ### Fail-Fast Thresholds

 You can select the type of events for which you want to set thresholds.
-Any metric that matches the selected rules will be marked as anomalous and cause the workflow to fail.
+Any metric that matches the selected rules will be marked as anomalous and cause the pipeline to fail.

 To set Fail-Fast Thresholds rule: